ForEvolve/forevolve.github.io/_drafts/en/2021-03-21-learn-coding-with-dot-net-core-part-6.md

 > **Note** the space after the word `Greetings`.
 Without it, the combined string would have been `"Greetingsfrom .NET!"`.

-Another way to do it, which is most likely to happen than what we just did, is to assign a value to a variable, then update that value.
+Another way to do it, which is more likely to happen than what we just did, is assigning a value to a variable and then updating that value.
 Here is an example of that:

 ```csharp